Binject/universal/README.md

 # The Universal Loader

-This loader provides a unified interface for loading shared libraries from Golang on Windows, OSX, and Linux.
+This loader provides a unified Go interface for loading shared libraries **from memory** on Windows, OSX, and Linux.

 Also included is a cross-platform `Call()` implementation that lets you call into exported symbols from those libraries without stress.